encheres-immo/auction-tools/packages/widget-client/README.md

 Enchères Immo's protect your API access by restricting it to specific domains.
 But you should be careful with user authentication tokens, and ensure that they are securely managed and stored.

-Finnaly, this client uses the [WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) to communicate with the server.
+Finally, this client uses the [WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) to communicate with the server.
 Be mindful of managing the connection lifecycle (e.g., disconnecting when no longer needed).

 ## Usage